 Once you’ve found the area your cat has peed in, here are the next steps to get rid of that smell:

 Whether the affected area is carpet, wood or leather, use a paper towel or rag to soak up any noticeable cat urine puddles first.
 Lightly dab the absorbent material onto the wet area (instead of rubbing) so it pulls the liquid out easier.
 This won’t remove all of the urine but will make the deep cleaning process much simpler.

 Enzyme-based cleaners, such as Urine Gone, are biological compounds that react with fats, oils, and proteins.
 The enzymes break them down completely, getting rid of stains and smells.
 These cleaners are ideal for a pet household because they’re non-toxic and biodegradable.
 Since the process is biological, the cleaner does require time to fully break down the stain and can take up to a couple of days (depending on the cleaner), but it will completely remove the issue.

 Spray the cat urine stain and the area immediately surrounding the stain with the enzyme cleaner.
 If the urine was on hardwood or an area that shouldn’t get wet, there are also powdered enzyme cleaners that can work just as well.
 Let it sit for at least 20 minutes and follow the cleaner’s instructions for cleanup.
 Make sure to test a small area of your clothing, carpet or wood flooring first.

 Getting Cat Pee Out of Clothing and Fabric:

 The same goes for clothing that can’t go in the washing machine.
-Just rinse the soiled fabric under water first, soak the fabric in the enzyme detergent for the recommended amount of time labelled on the cleaner, and rinse by hand.
+Just rinse the soiled fabric underwater first, soak the fabric in the enzyme detergent for the recommended amount of time labeled on the cleaner, and rinse by hand.
 Enzyme cleaners are known for being gentle on most surfaces, but we always recommend doing a small test first.